mehmet-kozan/pdf-parse/README.md

 // Important: getHeader is available from the 'pdf-parse/node' submodule import { getHeader } from 'pdf-parse/node';

-// HEAD request to retrieve HTTP headers and file size without downloading the full file.
+// Retrieve HTTP headers and file size without downloading the full file.
-// Pass `true` to check PDF magic bytes via range request
+// Pass `true` to check PDF magic bytes via range request.
 // Optionally validates PDFs by fetching the first 4 bytes (magic bytes).
 // Useful for checking file existence, size, and type before full parsing.
 // Node only, will not work in browser environments.